denofclojure/authorized_keys/README.md

-Add the following to a file called .ssh/config
+Take the contents of config and add it to your .ssh/config

 # To connect to Daniel Glauser's VM
 Host daniel